 Online orders are currently experiencing technical issues, please call (303) 721-8881 to complete your registration process if you experience difficulties completing your online order.

-How to Handle Road Rage and Manage Your Emotions
+How to Control Road Rage and Manage Your Emotions

 Driving can be incredibly stressful for a multitude of reasons.
 From traffic jams, to distracted drivers, to getting cut off, and then sudden stops, lack of turn signals, wildlife crossings, and “almost” car crashes, there are endless reasons drivers can become frustrated, anxious, or overwhelmed.
 Getting behind the wheel requires patience, attentiveness, and preparation.
 Learning how to manage your own emotions while driving, as well as managing your reactions to aggressive drivers, are very important skills in facing the constant challenges on the road.

 An important part of managing our emotions is recognizing when they first develop.
-Sometimes we don’t know what “triggers” us on the road but taking the important steps below can help us stay safe behind the wheel.
+Sometimes we don’t know what “triggers” us on the road but taking the important anger management steps below can help us avoid car accidents stay safe behind the wheel.

 While this may seem like an obvious one, it’s important to take slow and deep breaths, which can help de-escalate rising emotions.
 Deep breathing will increase the supply of oxygen to your brain, which stimulates the parasympathetic nervous system, thus promoting a state of calmness.